Amphidromic point: Infinitely long channel

-In an infinitely long channel, which can be viewed upon as a simplified approximation of the Atlantic Ocean and Pacific Ocean, the tide propagates as an incident and a reflective Kelvin wave as shown in Animation 1.
-The red coloured lines indicate high tide and the blue coloured lines indicate low tide.
-Furthermore, the vectors field below the basin in Animation 1 show the direction and the strength of the tidal current.
+In an infinitely long channel, which can be viewed upon as a simplified approximation of the Atlantic Ocean and Pacific Ocean, the tide propagates as an incident and a reflective Kelvin wave.
 The amplitude of the waves decreases further away from the coast and at certain points in the middle of the basin, the amplitude of the total wave becomes zero.
 Moreover, the phase of the tide seems to rotate around these points of zero amplitude.
 These points are called amphidromic points.
 The sense of rotation of the wave around the amphidromic point is in the direction of the Coriolis force; anticlockwise in the northern hemisphere and clockwise in the southern hemisphere.

 Semi-enclosed basin

 In a semi-enclosed basin, such as the North Sea, Kelvin waves, though being the dominant tidal wave propagating in alongshore direction, are not able to propagate cross shore as they rely on the presence of lateral boundaries or the equator.
 As such, the tidal waves observed cross-shore are predominantly Poincaré waves.
 The tides observed in a semi-enclosed basin are therefore chiefly the summation of the incident Kelvin wave, reflected Kelvin wave and cross-shore standing Poincaré wave.
 An animation of the tidal amplitude, tidal currents and its amphidromic behaviour is shown in Animation 2.